The quiet eye Method

 FINAL THOUGHT

 Focus isn’t about seeing more.
-It’s about seeing better.
+It’s about visualizing better.
 And when your eyes, mind and body align in stillness, the result is not just a cleaner stroke — it’s confidence under pressure and a refined short game ready to produce results.